riclolsen/json-scada/docs/install.md

 To install JSON-SCADA, it is required to install all the requirements first.
 There is no point reproducing original installation instructions for each upstream project.
 Here are links and relevant information specific to JSON-SCADA.

-## Supported platforms
+## Supported Hardware/OS Platforms

-* Most modern Linux x86/64 bits.
+* Most modern Linux x86-64 bits.
 Recommend Centos/Redhat 8.2.

-* Windows 10 or Server x86/64 bits.
+* Windows 10 or Server x86-64 bits.

 * Linux ARM 32 bits (tested at least for protocol drivers on Raspberry Pi 3/Raspbian OS).

 It can possibly work also on MacOS and Linux ARM-64.

-A full system can run on a single commodity computer but for high performance and high availability on big systems (> 10.000 tags) it is strongly recommended the following hardware
+A full system can run on a single commodity x86 computer but for high performance and high availability on big systems (> 10.000 tags) it is strongly recommended the following hardware

 * Recent Intel Xeon, AMD Epyc or Threadripper server processors.

 * 32 GB RAM or more.

-* Exclusive data disks (XFS formatted on Linux) on 1TB+ NVMe SSDs for MongoDB (RAID-1 mirrored for high availability).
+* Exclusive data disks (XFS formatted on Linux) on 512GB+ NVMe SSDs for MongoDB (RAID-1 mirrored for high availability).

 * Exclusive data disks on 1TB+ NVMe SSDs for PostgreSQL (RAID-1 mirrored for high availability).